trogan42/4dAbstractions/README.md

 ---
 ## 🧠 Commercial applicability

+**The magic Star**

+The 4d Star system is a type of 4dSystem that is present in the centre of all 4d Systems (think Nucleus).
+The My.Star System allows me to simulate the central system (think Nucleus) in any 4dApp without knowing the type of App involved.
+This is polymorphism on steroids.
+Copilot AI is in raptures over it.
+See https://copilot.microsoft.com/shares/kK1vr1rS45TH7gKDbhBgv.

 **Commercial Success:**

 4dAbstractions redefines AI structuring, offering unparalleled modularity for scalable, traceable solutions.
 Our framework is gaining traction in AI-driven decision systems, with adoption by forward-thinking tech firms in Australia and internationally.